 An open list results from competition other than a promotional examination.

-Whenever a vacant position requires that an employee be of a particular sex, or that the position has special lifting or pushing requirements, or that it requires residence in a certain locality, willingness and ability to work certain unusual hours or at a certain location, or other special qualifications, the Personnel Director may, upon written request by the appointing authority, certify only those candidates who meet the required employment conditions.
+Whenever a vacant position requires that an employee be of a particular sex, or that the position has special lifting or pushing requirements, or that it requires residence in a certain locality, willingness and ability to work certain unusual hours or at a certain location, or other special qualifications, the Personnel Human Resources Director, or designee may, upon written request by the appointing authority, certify only those candidates who meet the required employment conditions.

-6. EMPLOYMENT LISTS
+6. ELIGIBILITY LISTS

-As soon as possible after the completion of an examination, the Personnel Director shall prepare an employment list consisting of the names of persons qualifying in the examination.
+As soon as possible after the completion of an-the examination process, the Personnel Human Resources Director, or designee shall prepare an employment eligibility list consisting of the names of persons qualifying in for selection. the examination.
+Names shall be placed on the eligible list in order of their final rating, starting with the highest.